The name of the organization shall be the Faculty of the University.

 - mission and goals;

-- other matters about the welfare and excellence of the University.
+- other matters about the welfare and excellence of all of members of the University.

-Upon passage by the Academic Senate or the Faculty, proposed policies and procedures will be submitted to the University President for consideration and action.
+Upon passage by the Academic Senate, proposed policies and procedures will be submitted to the University President for consideration and action.
+The goal is to arrive at concurrence between the Senate and the President during the deliberative process.
 Policies and procedures will become official on the date of concurrence by the President.
 In the event of a disagreement between the President and the Senate, the President will review the issues with the Executive Committee of the Academic Senate before making a decision.
 The President will respond in writing to the Academic Senate about policies and procedures with which he/she does not concur.
 The response shall provide an explanation of the reasons for the lack of concurrence with the Academic Senate.
-When the President does establish his/her own policy, in part or in full, rather than accepting the Senate-recommended policy, the Faculty Manual shall show which portions are independently-developed executive policy.

 Return to Table of Contents